insin/nwb/docs/guides/ReactComponents.md

 Let's start by imagining how we'll use our `LoadingButton` component in the demo app:

-> **Note:** This Demo component is implemented as a class extending React's `Component` class, but also using some [experimental language features](http://babeljs.io/docs/plugins/transform-class-properties/) which are part of Babel's [stage 2 preset](http://babeljs.io/docs/plugins/preset-stage-2/), which is enabled by default when using nwb.
+> **Note:** This Demo component is implemented as a class extending React's `Component` class, but also uses a [proposed language feature - class properties](/docs/Configuration.md#proposals-object--false), which is enabled by default when using nwb.
 >
-> Don't sweat the details of these if you're not familiar with them; the most important thing for this guide is the `render()` method.
+> Don't sweat the details of if you're not familiar with this; the most important thing for this guide is the `render()` method.

 ```js
 import React, {Component} from 'react'